lineCode/LiberatorEngine/README.md

  <pre>
-  The renderer is totally data-driven, which allow you to modify the renderpath to config any combinated frames you want. e.g. reflection-refrection water, screen-based fog, bloom, volumetric light, SSAO, and even you can easily switch between forward and defferred rendering.
+  The renderer is totally data-driven, which allow you to modify the renderpath to config any combinated frames you want.
 The engine also has a customized material system.
 Basically the material file is a xml, which composite of shader, variables, textures.
-There, you can pass whatever you want to the shader through the xml, even a RenderTarget on the fly, which contain the drawed result based on your renderpath, and that is up to you.
+There, you can pass whatever you want to the shader through the xml, even a RenderTarget on the fly, which holds the drawed result based on your renderpath, and that is up to you.
 So-what skybox, reflection-refrecion water, trasparent things will all be easy stuff, haha.
 Togeter with the renderpath and material system, you can config whatever frames, and can test a graphic algorithm efficiently with few little xml files.
+Those horrible things like SSAO, volumetric light, screen-based fog, bloom, DOF will all be easy stuff.
   The engine has some render component hard coded, such as mesh/skinned-mesh, billboard group, quadtree terrain, particles, so enjoy it by few lines of codes.
 </pre>

-***
 ## Editor
 - hot loading
 - scene edit